 Vets usually travel to out-of-hours emergencies straight from home.
 If you would like to see some practice out-of-hours please ask one of the vets and we will endeavour to help you but please be aware that this may not always be possible especially if you are staying some distance from the practice.

-We have limiting parking at the main Nantwich practice which means that staff and students are requested not to use the client car park.
+We have limited parking at the main Nantwich practice which means that staff and students are requested not to use the client car park.
 Please use the surrounding streets to park your car.

 On your first day please arrive at 8am and report to the farm reception which is through the main entrance and up the stairs.
 On subsequent days please try to organise which vet you would like to go out with on the following day.
 Some farms are more suitable for students than others and often vets do not come into the practice first thing unless requested to do.
 The vets and receptionists are always willing to help you arrange this.